ReadAlongs/Studio/Contributing.md

 ### Enabling pre-commit hooks

-All the pre-commit hooks are executed using a tool called [pre-commit](https://pre-commit.com/).
-Once you enable pre-commit, it will run all the hooks each time you try to commit anything in this repo.
+All the pre-commit hooks are executed using either [prek](https://prek.j178.dev/) (recommended), or [pre-commit](https://pre-commit.com/) (equivalent but slower).
+Once you enable either, it will run all the hooks each time you try to commit anything in this repo.

 We've listed all the developper dependencies for the project in